burger

 3. Click on Domain Management in the left sidebar.

-4. Click on Linked Domains in the left sidebar:
+4. Click on Domains linked to the service in the left sidebar:

 5. Click on the icon ⋮ to the right of the domain name to be detached.

-6. Click on Unlink the domain (read the prerequisites above if the option is not available).
+6. Click on Detach the domain (read the prerequisites above if the element is not offered).

 7. Confirm the detachment.